9 of the Top Beaches in Mallorca For Every Type of Traveler

 Playa de Magaluf is a party pilgrimage site for young revelers.

-While it might not be for everyone, Playa de Magaluf is the epicenter of Mallorca’s renowned nightlife scene.
-With its pulsing clubs and neon-lit bars, it's easy to see how this island is in the same archipelago as Ibiza.
-Plus, this is a prime spot for water sports, such as banana boats, thanks to easy access to the Mediterranean Sea.
-A catamaran cruise is an excellent way to get the party started before you return to the island to fiesta Spanish-style.
+Plus, by day this is a prime spot for water sports—such as banana boats—thanks to easy access to the Mediterranean Sea.
+A catamaran cruise is also an excellent way to get the party started before you return to the island to fiesta Spanish-style.
+(But maybe don't bring the kids along to this beach.)

 6. For hikers: Playa de Puerto de Sóller